Ai-Thinker-Open/GPRS_C_SDK_DOC/c-sdk/installation.md

   * `./build.bat demo $PROJ`:compile demo project, e.g.:`./build.bat demo gpio` to compile gpio demo
   * `./build.bat clean $PROJ`:clear the build files of `$PROJ`
   * `./build.bat clean all`:clear all the build files
-  * `./build.bat demo $PROJ release`:build a release version, e.g.:`./build.bat demo gpio release`，if the last parameter is not `release`, it will be default to `debug` version.
-The GDB can be used to debug errors after system crashed in `debug` version, but `release` version can not, it will auto restart system when system crashed!
+  * `./build.bat demo $PROJ release`:build a release version, e.g.:`./build.bat demo gpio release`，if the last parameter is not `release`, it will be default to `debug` version. **The GDB can be used to debug errors after system crashed in `debug` version, but `release` version can not, watch dog activate in release version,it will auto restart system when system crashed!**

 **e.g.: **
 ```